peteroupc/peteroupc.github.io/random.md

 [^6]: However, some versions of GLSL (notably GLSL ES 1.0, as used by WebGL 1.0) might support integers with a restricted range (as low as -1024 to 1024) rather than 32-bit or bigger integers as are otherwise common, making it difficult to write hash functions for generating pseudorandom numbers.
 An application ought to choose hash functions that deliver acceptable "random" numbers regardless of the kinds of numbers supported.

-An alternative for GLSL and other fragment or pixel shaders to support randomness is to have the shader sample a "noise texture" with random data in each pixel; for example, C. Peters, "[**Free blue noise textures**](http://momentsingraphics.de/?p=127)", _Moments in Graphics_, Dec.
+An alternative for GLSL and other fragment or pixel shaders to support "randomness" is to have the shader sample a "noise texture" with randomly generated data in each pixel; for example, C. Peters, "[**Free blue noise textures**](http://momentsingraphics.de/?p=127)", _Moments in Graphics_, Dec.
 22, 2016, discusses how so-called "blue noise" can be sampled this way.

 See also N. Reed, "Quick And Easy GPU Random Numbers In D3D11", Nathan Reed's coding blog, Jan.
 12, 2013.